 Management is responsible for the other information.
-The other information comprises the Director's report, which will be available for us after the date of this auditors' report.
+The other information comprises the Annual Report, which will be available for us after the date of this auditors' report.

 Our opinion on the consolidated financial statements does not cover the other information and we do not express any form of assurance or conclusion thereon.